academe/XeroPHP/README.md

 * Automatically refreshing expired tokens (for Partner Applications).
 * Parsing the response into a generic nested object.

-This package leaves these functions for other packages to handle:
+This package leaves these functions for other packages to handle, thought does coordinate them:

 * All HTTP communications through [Guzzle 6]().
 * OAuth request signing to